-The anti-aging, energy and electrolyte-boosting young coconut that is also involved in this recipe, brings in a world of nutrition all its own!
-The young coconut is well known for its electrolyte properties; however, these eastern treasures are also loaded with Vitamins B, cytokinins (antioxidants), potassium, amino acids, bioactive enzymes, healthy fats and healthy protein.
-These two star ingredients are then mixed with many essential digestive enhancing spices, allowing all of the nutrients to be fully absorbed in the body.
+The anti-aging, energy, and electrolyte-boosting young coconut that is also involved in this recipe, brings in a world of nutrition all its own!
+The young coconut is well known for its electrolyte properties; however, these eastern treasures are also loaded with vitamin B, cytokinins (antioxidants), potassium, amino acids, bioactive enzymes, healthy fats, and healthy protein.
+These two main ingredients are complemented with many essential digestive-enhancing spices, allowing all of the nutrients to be better absorbed in the body.
 Wow!
 That’s a lot of goodness in one bowl of soup!

 - Glass baking dish

 - Sauté pan

 - Large knife to cut the squash and young coconut

 - Large butternut squash